zannloo/tp/docs/UserGuide.md

 <box type="tip">

-When you are at the group directory `~/grp-001` and would like to the same student, to another directory `~/grp-002` instead,
+When you are at the group directory `~/grp-001` and would like to add the same student, to another directory `~/grp-002` instead,
-- You could use `touch ../grp-002/0200Y --name Bob` to save yourself the trouble for having to change directory before executing the `touch` command!
+- You could use `touch ../grp-002/0200Y --name Bob` to save yourself the trouble from having to change directory before executing the `touch` command!
 </box>